tanaynistala/geo-guide/_country-guides/DNK.md

 # Language

 The Danish language is the primary language used in Denmark, although German is an official minority language in South Jutland.
-It especially bears many similarities to the Norwegian language, including sharing the same script
+It especially bears many similarities to the Norwegian language, including sharing the same script.

 ## Alphabet

 The Danish alphabet uses the 26 letters of the Latin alphabet plus three characters unique to Scandinavian languages, which are sorted to the end of the alphabet order:

 > Aa Bb Cc Dd Ee Ff Gg Hh Ii Jj Kk Ll Mm Nn Oo Pp Qq Rr Ss Tt Uu Vv Ww Xx Yy Zz Ææ Åå Øø

+_C_, _Q_, _W_, _X_, and _Z_ are only used in loanwords.

 ## Sample